American Institute of Certified Public Accountants: Public interest campaigns

 AICPA also runs public interest programs, including the Feed the Pig campaign and the 360 Degrees of Financial Literacy site.
 Feed the Pig, a national public service campaign sponsored by the AICPA and the Ad Council, provides personal finance resources for young Americans.
 360 Degrees of Financial Literacy is a national volunteer effort of the nation's CPAs to help Americans understand their personal finances and develop money management skills.

 In 2022, the AICPA and the National Association of State Boards Accountancy announced that a new Uniform CPA exam would be released in 2024 as part of the CPA Evolution initiative.
 The new exam is based on a “Core + Discipline” model and will include core testing in accounting, auditing, and tax, as well as three Discipline sections (candidates must select one to complete).

+In the face of deteriorating interest in the field the accounting field has been forced to address the problems that many minorities in the accounting field face.
+These hurdles present themselves as the cost of education, the strain of a 150-credit major during university, the extremely difficult CPA exam, or just hostile business practices, they all contribute to the larger problem of the incredibly high standards that come with being a certified accountant.
+However, the AICPA has made strides, along with other organizations, to ensure diversity and equality within the field.

+Minorities and gender representation within the field of accounting have been a problem, with many efforts made to confront the looming problem.
+When looking at the number of registered CPAs in 1969, minorities made up 15% of all accountants.
+A lot of the reasons for such statistics are the numerous barriers that people of color have to face in order to even meet the qualifications to take the CPA exam.
+Even looking at the holistic picture of all college students enrolled in a Bachelor’s degree in the accounting program has steadily been decreasing since 2007.
+With the number of accountants needed in the growing job market, and interest in the profession dwindling, supporting accessibility to the career is essential.
+Specifically, the biggest barriers present would be the cost of education, as well as past efforts to refuse to acknowledge the credentials of those of said minorities, and denying them offers of employment.